Custom models

 Note: training data must be assigned to retrieve feature impact from a custom model version.
 See the Custom Model Version documentation.

-Modeling code for Custom Inference Models can be uploaded by creating a Custom Model Version.
+Modeling code for custom models can be uploaded by creating a custom model version.
 When creating a Custom Model Version, the version must be associated with a base execution environment.
-If the base environment supports additional model dependencies (R or Python environments) and the Custom Model Version contains a valid requirements.txt file, the model version will run in an environment based on the base environment with the additional dependencies installed.
+If the base environment supports additional model dependencies (R or Python environments) and the custom model version contains a valid requirements.txt file, the model version will run in an environment based on the base environment with the additional dependencies installed.

-Upload actual custom model content by creating a clean Custom Model Version:
+You can upload custom model content by creating a clean custom model version:

 import os